velakuruday/Neural-style-transfer/README.md

 ## Outputs

 The optimizer used is the Adam optimeizer with a learning rate of 0.02.
 The style weight and content weight are chosen as 100.0 and
 80.0 respectively.
 The optimizer is run for 1000 iterations with 10 steps per iteration.
-Few of the optputs are displayed below.
+Few of the outputs are displayed below.

 ### Content Image